peteroupc/peteroupc.github.io/bernoulli.md

 2. If the partial numerator/denominator pair at _pos_ is the last, return a number that is 1 with probability 1/abs(_k_) and 0 otherwise.
 3. Set _kp_ to abs(_k_) and _s_ to 1.
 4. Set _r2_ to 1 / (_r_ * _b_\[_pos_ + 1\]).
 If _a_\[_pos_ + 1\] * _r2_ is less than 0, set _kp_ to _kp_ &minus; 1 and _s_ to 0.
 (This step accounts for negative partial numerators and denominators.)
-5. Do the following repeatedly until this run of the algorithm returns a value:
+5. Do the following process repeatedly until this run of the algorithm returns a value:
     1. With probability _kp_/(1+_kp_), return a number that is 1 with probability 1/_kp_ and 0 otherwise.
     2. Do a separate run of the currently running algorithm, but with _pos_ = _pos_ + 1 and _r_ = _r_.
 If the separate run returns _s_, return 0.

 Algorithm 3.
 This algorithm works only if each ratio _b_\[_i_\]/_a_\[_i_\] is 1 or less and if each _b_\[_i_\] and each  _a_\[_i_\] is greater than 0, but otherwise, each _b_\[_i_\] and each _a_\[_i_\] may be a non-integer.
 The algorithm begins with _pos_ equal to 1.
 Then the following steps are taken.

 1. If the partial numerator/denominator pair at _pos_ is the last, return a number that is 1 with probability _b_\[_pos_\]/_a_\[_pos_\] and 0 otherwise.
-2. Do the following repeatedly until this run of the algorithm returns a value:
+2. Do the following process repeatedly until this run of the algorithm returns a value:
     1. With probability _a_\[_pos_\]/(1 + _a_\[_pos_\]), return a number that is 1 with probability _b_\[_pos_\]/_a_\[_pos_\] and 0 otherwise.
     2. Do a separate run of the currently running algorithm, but with _pos_ = _pos_ + 1.
 If the separate run returns 1, return 0.